KxSystems/embedPy/README.md

 ```

-#### Raw function calling ####
+#### Raw function calls ####

-All of the functions above use `.p.call` internally.
-This can be used directly if you do not need the variadic or keyword argument behavior.
+All of the above functions use the `.p.call` function internally.
+This function can be used directly if you do not need the variadic or keyword argument behavior.
 `.p.call`, when run on a Python callable object, will return a q function taking exactly 2 arguments.
 - a list of positional arguments
 - a dictionary of keyword argument names to values